mloporchio/GAT/README.md

 The currently supported graph models are:

-1) Multigraph: a weighted directed multigraph where:
+1) _Multigraph_: a weighted directed multigraph where:
     - each node represents an Ethereum address;
     - each edge (u, v) represents a token transfer from address u to v;
     - each edge is labelled with the amount of tokens transferred.

-2) Collapsed graph: a weighted directed graph where:
+2) _Collapsed graph_: a weighted directed graph where:
     - each node represents an Ethereum address;
     - each edge (u, v) summarizes all transfers from address u to v.
     - each edge is labelled with the total number of transfers and the total amount of tokens exchanged.